evanx/concerto/README.md

-## concert-bash
+## concerto-bash

-A bash script for the "Concert" API authentication scheme, specified at: https://github.com/evanx/concert
+A bash script for the "Concert" API authentication scheme, specified at: https://github.com/evanx/concerto

-See example repo: https://github.com/evanx/concerts - containing `redishub_authorized_certs.cson` manifest, listing the PEM files in the repo.
+See example repo: https://github.com/evanx/certs-concerto - containing `redishub_authorized_certs.cson` manifest, listing the PEM files in the repo.

 # Related work